Alice’s Adventures in the Cousins’ War

 Shakespeare is not one to repeat himself, so if he has Margaret saying this twice, it seems to us she must say it all the time, which Carroll naturally has her do.
 Once this is clear, the other pieces also fall easily into place.
 The main beheading the Queen is calling for is the Knave’s, so he therefore corresponds to the Duke of York.

-The Red King then must be Henry VI, who was known as a bad ruler due to his mental instability and unresponsiveness to the chaos of the wars.
+The Red King then must be Henry VI, known as a bad ruler because of his mental instability and unresponsiveness to the chaos of the wars.
 When the Queen demands Alice’s head:⁴

 The King laid his hand upon her arm, and timidly said ‘Consider, my dear: she is only a child!’